YumaYX/rubydemodoc/input/json/read_with_load.md

-This Ruby code snippet demonstrates how to load JSON data from a file using the `JSON` module in Ruby.
-The first line requires the `json` library, which is necessary for working with JSON data.
-The second line reads the contents of a JSON file and loads it into memory as a Ruby object using the `load()` method of the `JSON` module.
+This Ruby code snippet demonstrates how to read a JSON file and parse its content into a Ruby object.
+The code first requires the 'json' library, which provides functions for working with JSON data.
+Then, it uses `File.read('input/json/file.json')` to read the entire content of the file specified by the path 'input/json/file.json' into a string.
+Finally, it uses `JSON.load()` to parse the JSON string and convert it into a Ruby object.
+This Ruby object can then be used to access and manipulate the data stored in the JSON file.

-It's worth noting that this approach assumes that the JSON file is located in the current directory or a subdirectory called `input/json`.
-If the file is located elsewhere, you will need to specify the full path to the file instead.